CLAIRE-initiative/Claire-covid-19/README.md

 # [CLAIRE COVID19 Taskforce Webpage](https://covid19.claire-ai.org)

+Note:
+This site has been deprecated and is replaced by a WordPress COVID19 site available at https://covid19.claire-ai.org/

 This is the source for the CLAIRE COVID19 Taskforce

 The webpage is based on the [Minimal Mistakes Jekyll theme](https://mmistakes.github.io/minimal-mistakes/)